united-neux/CAD_to_OpenMC/paper.md

 Figure \ref{fig:voldiff} shows
 differences in volumes between the discretized models and the exact CAD model for the various objects in the model.
-Volumes have been calculated using a built-in feature of our CAD package, whereas volumes from the discretized models have been computed using the stochastic volume computation feature of OpenMC [@openmc_2013].
-In the latter case, volumes are being computed by sampling a (large) number of points within a set boundary, while recording which volume each point falls within.
-The precision of the algorithm is directly governed by the number of points sampled, meaning a direct dependence on run time.
-In practice, the calculation can be run to an arbitrary set target tolerance.
+We used the stochastic volume estimator of OpenMC.
+[@openmc_2013] for the discretized models.

 Generally, differences in volume have a much bigger influence on the neutronics of a reactor than do small boundary changes (with constant volume).
 Hence, this